 How compounded can be 80%+ cheaper than brand

-Compounded semaglutide is the same molecule as Wegovy and Ozempic but is not made by Novo Nordisk.
+Compounded semaglutide is the same active ingredient when clinically appropriate as Wegovy and Ozempic but is not made by Novo Nordisk.
 Under specific FDA shortage and personalization rules, 503A and 503B pharmacies can compound semaglutide for individual patients.
 The price differential comes from manufacturing scale (smaller batches), regulatory layer (state-board vs FDA-NDA), and absence of brand marketing and R&D cost recovery.
 See our compounded vs brand guide for the full mechanics.

 Red flags when shopping cheap